nestauk/ds-cookiecutter/GUIDELINES.md

 tldr; Using `pandas` as a means to perform transformations or calculations on your data should be avoided, unless it clearly simplifies the logic and readability of your code.
 That is not so say that you should not use `pandas`, but rather that you justify to yourself that `pandas` isn't making your life harder in lieu of using standard `python` tools.

-Code containing lots of `pandas` operations are almost impossible to review, and therefore have the capacity to accumulate vast numbers of bugs.
+We appreciate that `pandas` is a gateway into `python` programming for many people, and for that reason it becomes habitual way of coding.
+However... code containing lots of `pandas` operations are almost impossible to review, and therefore have the capacity to accumulate vast numbers of bugs.

 * In general, `pandas` makes column-wise operations and IO (reading/writing files) dead easy.
 That said, `pandas` column-wise operations are inherited from `numpy`, and `numpy` is generally accepted in the place of dataframes.
 * `pandas` is enormous, in many ways.
 If it can be omitted from your code then you can make big savings in terms of memory usage and requirements clashes, and even CPU time.
 * Instead of Googling how to achieve something in `pandas` with an obscure chaining of functions, break the problem down and solve it yourself.
 It is highly unlikely that the `pandas` approach to reshaping your data will beat using tools from `numpy`, `itertools`, `functools` and `toolz`, even if you switch to representing data in `numpy` arrays or even as `list` of `dict` (`[{'value': 21}, {'value': 45}]`).
+* If you would like guidance, tips or ideas on how to un`panda` your code then ask on the `dev` Slack Channel - we're all here to help!

 ## Design patterns